Color Doppler Ultrasound

 3. Obstetrics and Gynecology

-a.)
-Fetal Health Monitoring: Color Doppler plays an essential role in monitoring blood flow in the umbilical cord, fetal heart, and other vessels in the developing fetus.
-It can help assess fetal well-being, especially in cases of suspected intrauterine growth restriction (IUGR) or preeclampsia.
+a.
+Fetal Health Monitoring: Color Doppler is vital for assessing umbilical cord blood flow, fetal cardiac output, and other critical circulations, especially in suspected cases of intrauterine growth restriction (IUGR) or preeclampsia.

 Procedure of Color Doppler

-The procedure of Color Doppler ultrasound, including patient preparation, the step-by-step process, and specific considerations during the examination.
+The procedure of Color Doppler ultrasound includes patient preparation, the step-by-step process, and specific considerations during the examination.

 1. Patient Preparation